CODE-AXION/blood-bank/db_design.md

-Based on the modules and features outlined in the PDF, here is a comprehensive database design tailored for a Laravel project, including tables, columns, data types, and relationships.
-This design aims to cover all specified functionalities without missing any details.

----

 ### Database Design for Blood Bank Management System (Laravel)

-**General Considerations for Laravel:**
-*   All tables will implicitly have `id` (primary key, auto-incrementing `UNSIGNED BIGINT`) and `created_at`, `updated_at` (`TIMESTAMP`) columns due to Laravel's Eloquent ORM conventions, unless specified otherwise.
-*   Foreign key columns will typically be `unsignedBigInteger`.
-*   ENUM types are used for clear status and type definitions; these can be implemented as `ENUM` in MySQL or as `VARCHAR` with validation in Laravel if preferred for broader compatibility.

----

 #### **1. `users` Table**
 This table will store general user information and serve as the base for different roles (Admin, Donor, Patient).